marcopennekamp/lore/vm/poem.md

   - **Global variables** (String*): The full names of the global variable references.
   - **Multi-functions count** (uint16)
   - **Multi-functions** (String*): The full names of the multi-function references.
+  - **Function instances count** (uint16)
+  - **Function instances** (FunctionInstance*): Function instance constants are used by `Call` instructions to directly call a function instance, without the need to create a function instance or a constant function value.
   - **Meta shape count** (uint16)
   - **Meta shapes** (MetaShape*): These meta shapes are exclusively used by instructions creating new shape instances.
 They are not referenced by constant types or values.